Species Introduction

 Q: How do I successfully breed Tuxedo Red Guppies?

-Breeding Tuxedo Red Guppies is relatively easy, as they are livebearers.
-To encourage breeding, maintain a ratio of one male to two females to reduce stress on the females.
+Breeding Tuxedo Red Guppies is relatively straightforward.
+Ensure you have a ratio of one male to two females to reduce stress on the females.
 Provide plenty of hiding spots using plants or decorations for the fry.
-The ideal breeding temperature is around 26-28°C (79-82°F).
-Once pregnant, females will show a dark spot near their abdomen, indicating the developing fry.
-After giving birth, remove the mother to prevent her from eating the fry.
-The fry should be fed infusoria or finely crushed flakes until they are large enough to consume regular food.
-With proper care, guppy fry can thrive in your aquarium.
+Once the females are pregnant, which can be identified by a dark gravid spot near the tail, separate them into a breeding tank if you wish to protect the fry from adult fish.
+After giving birth, remove the female to prevent her from eating the fry.
+The fry can be fed finely crushed flakes or specialised fry food.

 ✓ Expert Tip